Sharlene Barnes has been described as a ‘Mum on a mission’. She’s beaten melanoma twice, and established a business with 15 staff members.

 Thanks Sharlene, you have a wonderful story, a creative mind……..and persistence!

-To find out more about the Skool Loop Click here
+You can find more about the Skool Loop here